CREATIVITY VERSUS PLASTIC

 ADIDAS UNITES FOR THE CAUSE

-AIR MEANS LIFE FOR THE OCEANS, THE PLANET, AND FOR HUMANITY
+AIR MEANS LIFE FOR THE OCEANS, THE PLANET, AND HUMANITY

-Parley have developed a three-pronged strategy to change how the world can approach the threat of marine plastic pollution: Parley AIR.
+Parley has developed a three-pronged strategy to change how the world can approach the threat of marine plastic pollution: Parley AIR.
 It is designed with simple, scalable steps to work for everyone, from households to institutions, businesses to governments.
-So each one of us can change our own plastic use and have an impact on the oceans and the world we share.
+This way each one of us can change our own plastic use and have an impact on the oceans and the world we share.

 The adidas x Parley collection is an example of AIR in practice.
-It not only helps avoid the use of virgin plastics, it also intercepts plastic that could otherwise be polluting the oceans and it redesigns our thinking towards plastic—as both trash and material—and finds unexpected ways to use it to help protect the oceans.
+It not only helps avoid the use of virgin plastics, it also intercepts plastic that could otherwise be polluting the oceans.
+It also redesigns our thinking towards plastic—as both trash and material—and finds unexpected ways to use it to help protect the oceans.

-In practical terms, plastic waste is collected and baled by Parley’s global cleanup network from remote islands and beaches, and in coastal communities like the Maldives.
+In practical terms, plastic waste is collected and baled by Parley’s global cleanup network on remote islands and beaches, and in coastal communities like the Maldives.
 The plastic is cleaned, stripped and manually sorted to remove all foreign objects.
-This trash is then shipped to a processing plant where the plastic material is flaked through a process of crushing, washing and dehydrating the material.
+This trash is then shipped to a processing plant where the plastic material is flaked through a process of crushing, washing and dehydrating.

 TRASH INTO SPORTSWEAR

 The plastic flakes are then heated, screened, cleaned and dried before being extruded, cooled and chopped into resin pellets.
-These pellets are melted into a filament that can be spun into Ocean Plastic®, a high performance polyester yarn with all the qualities you’d get from virgin plastic.
+These pellets are melted into a filament that can be spun into Ocean Plastic®, a high-performance polyester yarn with all the qualities you’d get from virgin plastic.
 The yarn is used to create a range of shoes, tees, tights and more.
-Every piece in the collection is made of a minimum 75% intercepted plastic trash.
+Every piece in the collection is made of at least 75% intercepted plastic trash.

 THE FIGHT STARTS HERE

-In 2019 adidas will produce 11 million pairs of shoes containing upcycled marine plastic waste.
-And since 2015, our partnership with Parley has helped keep over 2,810 tonnes of plastic waste out of the oceans.
+After introducing a single shoe at the United Nations in 2015, the long-term eco-innovation partnership with Parley For The Oceans has led to 15 million Parley Ocean Plastic products being produced in 2020.
 We are applying Parley AIR principles across our global operations.
 We have removed plastic bags from our stores, so millions of purchases now go home in responsibly-sourced paper bags.
 And we have banned single-use plastic from our offices worldwide.
-We are also educating and empowering employees, athletes and communities to join the fight against plastic.
-Our annual Run For the Oceans (RFTO) event has brought together almost a million runners to raise awareness of our most precious resource, raising $1million to educate young people about the plastic problem and the state of the oceans.
+We are also educating employees, athletes, and communities and empowering them to join the fight against plastic.
+To date our annual Run For the Oceans event has brought together more than 3 million runners to raise awareness for our most precious resource, raising more than 2 million USD to help clean up beaches and to educate young people about the plastic problem and the state of the oceans.

-This is just the beginning of adidas’ work to remove plastic from its business.
-By 2024 adidas have pledged to replace virgin polyester in our products with 100% recycled polyester.
-With a longer-term aim to move away from plastic as a material altogether.
-To help save our oceans, our planet, and every single one of us.
+This is just the beginning of adidas’ work to remove plastic from its business. adidas has pledged to replace virgin polyester in our products with 100% recycled polyester by 2024.
+The longer-term aim is to move away from plastic as a material altogether, to help save our oceans, our planet, and every single one of us.

 Be the first to know all about stories, launches and events.